Ale-JRD/Trads/content/post/index-T1.md

 Compared to the time when he was in the Order, there was definitely a lot less paperwork, but a life of part-time farmer despite being called a Lord was waiting for Darphy.

-「I can probably get daily necessities there, but I will need to bring clothes and underwear.」
+“I can probably get daily necessities there, but I will need to bring clothes and underwear.”
-「What of Mother?」
+“What of Mother?”

 Watching Dante pack clothes into a bag, Darphy asked what he would do with his mother Freesia’s clothing.

 According to what he heard from the servants of the mansion, she did not bring that much luggage.
 He didn’t hear about the Sanctuary having a store that sells clothing.

-「…Ahh, you have nothing to worry about if it’s Freesia.」
+“…Ahh, you have nothing to worry about if it’s Freesia.”
-「Umm, that…」
+“Umm, that…”

 Darphy grew anxious as Dante stared into the distance for some reason.
 Freesia must have made some sort of mess.
 Darphy knew.
 She looked like a kind and gentle mother, but she was actually very strong.
 That was exactly why she had Dante under her thumb, and was secretly the shadow Lord of the House Sylphide.